 Make sure you take an extra warm layer, as even (or especially) in the desert, the temperature drops rapidly at night.

 Day 10: Watch the Sunrise Over the Sands – Travel to Taghazout

 It’s worth waking up early so you don’t miss the unforgettable sight of the sun rising over the rolling dunes.
+It’s best to learn how to photograph sunrise if you’re here.
 After an indulgent breakfast, it’s time for some more camel riding and desert exploration – or maybe you fancy trying your hand at sand surfing?

 After lunch, it’s time to wave goodbye to the Sahara desert and head to your next destination: Taghazout.

 Day 12: Beach Day in Taghazout

 By now, you’re probably ready for a short break from traveling (and rest your aching muscles after those camel rides!).
 Enjoy a laidback, relaxing day in the surfer paradise that is Taghazout.
 The cute little restaurants on the bay serve delicious meals, offering Moroccan and international cuisine.

 Sign up for some surf lessons, or just spend the day soaking in the sun while you bask in the amazing memories you’ve been making.